AI Features Guide

 Context-Aware Help

 AI models connected to Workunit via MCP understand your project context automatically.
-Instead of lengthy explanations, you can ask direct questions and get informed assistance based on your workunit's problem statement, tasks, assets, and AI context.
+Instead of lengthy explanations, you can ask direct questions and get informed assistance based on your workunit's problem statement, tasks, assets, and context atoms.

 How AI Models Understand Your Context